jschrempp/Robotics/README.md

 1. The cheap caster wheel that came with the robot kit had a tendency to bind up and send the robot off at odd angles.
 Our solution was to find a suitable ball caster that replaces the robot kit front wheel.

-2. In order for the robot to self-navigate, it needs to take distance measurements to obsticles both in front of the robot and on both sides of the robot.
+2. In order for the robot to self-navigate, it needs to take distance measurements to obstacles both in front of the robot and on both sides of the robot.
 We tried using a single ultrasonic sensor mounted on a servo but we found that the overall measurment cycle was too slow for our purposes.
 We opted for using three, fixed mounted ultrasonic distance sensors: one in front and two facing to each side of the robot.
 These sensors